-Based on characteristics and qualities of waterbodies in, or near the project footprint, Contractors will need to modify land clearing, machinery passage and other construction activity, these sites will be identified on the Map Sheets in Section 6.0.
+Based on characteristics and qualities of waterbodies in, or near the project footprint, Contractors will need to modify land clearing, machinery passage and other construction activities, these sites will be identified on the Map Sheets of the Construction Section Mapbook "Part 2".

-Riparian Buffers (as shown in Table 2-2) are applied to riparian habitats, which include, streams, rivers, lakes and wetlands within the Project Footprint in which all shrub and herbaceous vegetation will be retained and all trees that do not violate Manitoba Hydro vegetation clearance requirements will be retained.
-For slopes greater that 50% site investigation and prescription by MH Senior Environmental Assessment Officer is required.
-The Riparian Buffer is composed of two zones: a Management Zone (variable width based on Table 2-2) that allows equipment to conduct low disturbance clearing and a 7m Machine Free Zone which only allows reaching into zone with equipment but not entering the zone except at trail crossing (Figure 2-1).
+Riparian Buffers (as shown in Table 2-1) are applied to riparian habitats, which include, streams, rivers, lakes and wetlands/permafrost areas within the Project Footprint in which all shrub and herbaceous vegetation will be retained and all trees that do not violate Manitoba Hydro vegetation clearance requirements will be retained.
+For slopes greater that 50% site investigation and prescription by the Manitoba Hydro Senior Environmental Assessment Officer is required.
+The Riparian Buffer is composed of two zones: a Management Zone (variable width based on Table 2-1) that allows equipment to conduct low disturbance clearing and a 7m Machine Free Zone which only allows reaching into zone with equipment but not entering the zone except at trail crossing (Figure 2-1).